goscha01/service-flow-frontend/README.md

-# ZenBooker Frontend
+# Serviceflow Frontend

-A React-based frontend for the ZenBooker application with complete authentication system.
+A React-based frontend for the Serviceflow application with complete authentication system.

 ## Features